 - If only one club has a swimmer or relay team for a main event, that event must still take place and be successfully completed for ribbons to be awarded.

 During the week following a swim meet, ribbons are placed in file folders (the "Ribbons Box") labeled by age-group and name, usually in the pool's kitchen/lifeguard room.
 When celebrating swimmer accomplishments please remember the team philosophy: we place the highest priority on each swimmer’s personal best, fair sportsmanship and good team conduct.

 What if a Swimmer Misses an Event?

-Even with the Clerk of the Course, kids sometimes miss events.
+Even with the Kid Pushers and the Clerk of the Course, kids sometimes miss events.
 If this happens and their specific event is still in progress, we may be able to slot them into a later heat, so kids should come immediately to the clerk of the course.
 If they cannot be slotted into a later heat, please let them know these things happen and it’s OK.
 They can still swim in their other events.

 What do the Swimmers do Between Events?